 8. Swim in the Skradinski Buk waterfall in Krka National Park

 That Skradinski Buk waterfall in Krka National Park is not a secret.
 In fact, it’s probably the opposite.
-It’s well known.
-It’s renowned.
-It’s famous, legendary, and likely over-crowded.
+It’s well known, renowned, famous, legendary, and likely over-crowded.
 But, it should probably still be on the list – because, well, just look at it.

 When Notorious B.I.G wrote ‘Hypnotize’, he was probably here, hypnotised.
-When AC/DC came up with the riff for ‘Thunderstruck’, there’s a good chance all four of them were under the waterfall, thunderstruck.
+At the exact moment AC/DC came up with the riff for ‘Thunderstruck’, there’s a good chance all four of them were under the waterfall, thunderstruck.
 When the guy from Aerosmith wrote “I Don’t Want to Miss a Thing”, he was probably waist deep in the water, refusing to close his eyes, not concerned that they were getting increasingly red because he just didn’t want to stop looking.*

 Skradinski Buk waterfall genuinely looks like the kind of thing that pops up in antiquated history books when you look up the Gardens of Babylon.
 The key is to make a day of it.
 Take a bike ride there.
 Hike the Krka National Park.
 Stop for a picnic on the way.
 Breathe it all in when you get there.
 Maybe write a chart hit or two on the way.